jaseknighter/osc-mod/README.md

 K1+E2 to jump to the next params group for faster navigation.

 K1+K3 to save the params for the currently loaded script to the norns filesystem at: /we/dust/data/osc-mod.

+### configuration
+once the mod has been enabled and a norns script has been loaded, configure your osc client to send messages to norns (use your norns' ip address and port 10111).

 create the controls in your osc client using the `osc addr` values you found in the osc-mod menu.